argoproj/argo-cd/docs/developer-guide/running-locally.md

 kubectl apply -n argocd --force -f manifests/install.yaml
 ```

-### Scale down any ArgoCD instance in your cluster
+### Scale down any Argo CD instance in your cluster

-Make sure that ArgoCD is not running in your development cluster by scaling down the deployments:
+Make sure that Argo CD is not running in your development cluster by scaling down the deployments:

 ```shell
 kubectl -n argocd scale statefulset/argocd-application-controller --replicas 0